-Kessler is in 11th grade, this is her first year in Journalism.
-She is on the golf and speech team.
-In her free time, she enjoys reading or playing games...
+Kessler is in 12th grade and this is her second year in Journalism.
+She plays golf and is co-captain of the speech team.
+In her free time, she enjoys reading...

 Murder, Mystery, and Machinations: Enola Holmes 2

 I fell in love with the character of Enola Holmes years ago.
 When I discovered the slim volumes on the library shelf that combined mysteries with the Victorian Era and had a female detective, I immediately took them home and read all six.
 The combination of classic mysteries solved through amazing deduction skills, a heroine who was the sister of Sherlock Holmes and was consistently outwitting London’s best consulting detective, and Victorian-Era codes and ciphers sent through hidden languages had me hooked from the beginning.

 Two years ago, when the first Enola Holmes was released, I eagerly watched Enola act out scenes that I had originally only seen in my imagination.
 When I heard that there was going to be a sequel, I eagerly started counting down the days until Nov.
 4. That evening, after I had finished my homework and had dinner, I started the movie and was entranced from the opening scene.

 Enola Holmes 2 starts as all the best stories do: in the middle of a frantic chase throughout the slums of Victorian-Era London.
 Enola (played by Millie Bobby Brown) is being chased down a dead-end alley and appears to be trapped before she turns to the camera and states, “Perhaps I should explain,” she says, before sending the viewers back to the start of the story.
 Fourth-wall breaks such as this are hallmarks of the Enola Holmes movies and as such, are perfect callbacks to the first movie.